samyak0101/sprints-agile-devops-app/DEMO.md

 And that's it.
 You should now have a full on working application using about 5 docker containers.
 Php docker container is optional.
 So, react + flask + sql + express = 4 containers.

 An ngrok container can be added on to publish the localhost url for people to interact.
 Even better, create docker-compose.yml and transfer all files to aws.
 Then anyone can access the app.
-Maybe buy a domain name because why not and boom we're done.
+Anyone know where I can get free domain names maybe?